 Finally, you must exit through the general access door to the cathedral, the one that faces Bailén Street, and go down to the right along the Cuesta de la Vega.

-By following these basic tips, you will make the complete visit to the cathedral, and you will have a real vision of the dimension of this architectural project.
+By following these basic tips, you will complete the visit to the cathedral and have a real vision of the dimensions of this architectural project that will allow you to form your own opinion on the controversy that has surrounded its construction.

 If you would like to visit the Almudena Cathedral in Madrid, you should know that entry is free, although a donation of one euro is requested.

-The Visiting hours of the Almudena Cathedral They are throughout the year, between 10 a.m. and 20 p.m., except in the summer months, when they are between 10 a.m. and 21 p.m.
+The Visiting hours of the Almudena Cathedral They are throughout the year, between 10 a.m. and 20,30:10 p.m., except in the months of July and August, when they are between 21 a.m. and XNUMX p.m.

 Hours and ticket prices for the Almudena Cathedral museum